7.3 Tuition and Fees

 Additionally, institutions shall waive all fees defined by the Georgia Student Finance Commission as mandatory fees or noncourse related fees.
 The amount for student fees reimbursed to institutions by the Georgia Student Finance Authority under the Dual Enrollment program shall be accepted as full payment of the waived fees.
 As such, students are to be provided full access to the services supported by the waived fees.
 Dual Enrollment students participating in this program are specifically exempted and shall not be charged for health fees and mandatory commuter food service fees.
 As such, providing these Dual Enrollment students access to these services is not required.
 Institutions are required to provide Dual Enrollment student participants with all required books for the courses in which they are enrolled.
 Any fee associated with providing required textbooks shall be waived by the institution.

-The policy for determining refunds to be made on institutional charges and other mandatory fees at USG institutions, except for those institutions for which special refund policies have been approved by the Board of Regents, follows.
-For the purposes of this section, “institutional charges” are as defined in the Statutory and Regulatory Citations Section 484B of the Higher Education Act of 1965, as amended (Title IV, HEA and 34 668.22).
+The policy for determining refunds to be made on institutional charges and other mandatory fees and elective fees and special charges (non-mandatory fees) at USG institutions, except for those institutions for which special refund policies have been approved by the Board of Regents follows the “institutional refunds” procedures, as defined in the 1998 Amendments to the Higher Education Act of 1965, P.L.
+105-244, TITLE IV—STUDENT ASSISTANCE, PART G—GENERAL PROVISIONS, SEC.
+485.

 Tuition and fees awarded by scholarship or grant from an agency or authority of the State of Georgia on behalf of a student receiving a refund under this policy shall be reimbursed to such agency or authority.

-The presidents are authorized and empowered to take or cause to be taken any and all such other and further action as may be necessary, proper, convenient, or required in connection with the execution of this policy (BoR Minutes, February, 2007).
+USG institution presidents are authorized and empowered to take or cause to be taken any and all such other and further action as may be necessary, proper, convenient, or required in connection with the execution of this policy.

-The unearned portion shall be refunded up to the point in time that the amount earned equals sixty percent (60%).
-Students who withdraw from the institution when the calculated percentage of completion is greater than 60% are not entitled to a refund of any portion of institutional charges.
+The unearned portion shall be refunded up to the point in time that the amount earned equals 60 percent.
+Students who withdraw from the institution when the calculated percentage of completion is greater than 60 percent are not entitled to a refund of any portion of institutional charges.

 Subject to institutional policies, full refunds of tuition and mandatory fees and pro rata refunds of elective fees are hereby authorized for students who are:

-Active duty military personnel who, after having enrolled in a USG institution and paid fees, receive reassignment or a temporary duty assignment or a training assignment that would prevent completion of the term; (BoR Minutes, June 2011) or,
+Active duty military personnel who, after having enrolled in a USG institution and paid fees, receive reassignment or a temporary duty assignment or a training assignment that would prevent completion of the term; or,